LoneDev6/Wiki-ItemsAdder/plugin-usage/adding-content/item-tooltip.md

 ## Limitations

 {% hint style="warning" %}
-* you cannot show custom enchants as they will go out of the window if the image is too small
+* You cannot show custom enchants as they will go out of the window if the image is too small.
-* you have to write everything in the tooltip image, text would go out of the window if the image is too small
+* You have to write everything in the tooltip image, text would go out of the window if the image is too small.
 {% endhint %}